sudotliu/bonsai/README.md

 # Bonsai

+*Note: while I plan to give this project an MIT license, it is currently pending approval from the copyright owner(s) so anyone seeking to use this software, especially for commercial purposes, should refer to the <a href="https://policies.unc.edu/TDClient/2833/Portal/KB/ArticleDet?ID=132138" target="_blank">policies published by UNC</a> and reach out to them or Dr. Walker directly to help request open source licensing for this project.*

 ## General Tree Positioning

 Bonsai is a tree positioning utility that can compute coordinates for all nodes in a given tree such that they are neatly spaced out when displayed visually.
-The original use-case was to enable recomputing the node positions for a dynamic tree to be rendered in a web application after every change.
+The impetus for this project was a web application with a specific use-case involving the dynamic rendering of an interactive tree.
+It was crucial for that application to recompute and update the node positions automatically after each change.
+For a full description of that project, including a demo GIF of the tree in action, check out my portfolio post on the [Bonsai Metric Tree](https://terryliu.com/portfolio/bonsai) project.

-Any application that involves displaying a tree structure may benefit, especially in cases where the tree changes in shape often enough to make it cumbersome or impossible to reposition manually.
+Any application that involves displaying a well-spaced tree structure may benefit, especially in cases where the tree changes in shape often enough to make it cumbersome or impossible to reposition manually.

-Note that this project is only the backend algorithm used for position calculations and it does not handle anything to do with displaying the tree other than providing coordinates as output.
+Note that this project is only the backend algorithm used for position calculations and it does not handle anything to do with actually displaying the tree other than providing coordinates as output.
-Nonetheless, it may be easier to grok with a visual example, so below is a screenshot of how the first use-case looked when rendered.
+Still, it may be easier to grok with a visual example, so below is a screenshot of how the first use-case looked when rendered.
+See the aforementioned portfolio for more details.

 ![Bonsai Metric Tree Example](docs/bonsai_example.png)